Mark4864/EDM-Portfolio/Midterm Task 2/ReadMe.md

 # Midterm Lab Task 1 - Data Cleaning and Preparation using Excel
-For this task, we are provided with an Uncleaned_DS_jobs.csv dataset (from Kaggle) and tasked with performing data cleaning and transformation using Power Query Editor in Excel to generate meaningful insights
+For this task, we are provided with an Uncleaned_DS_jobs.csv dataset and tasked with performing data cleaning and transformation using Power Query Editor in Excel to generate meaningful insights
 ## STEP 1: Download and Load Data
 - Download the dataset (Uncleaned_DS_jobs.csv)
 - Open Excel